Morris Levy: Conviction and death

 Beginning in 1984, the FBI targeted Levy in a 3 1/2-year investigation into the alleged infiltration of organized crime into the record business.
 The case against Levy involved the extortion of John LaMonte, a record wholesaler in Darby, Pennsylvania.
-LaMonte had agreed to purchase records valued at $1.25 million from Levy in a 1984 deal, and when LaMonte subsequently refused to pay the full price, claiming that the best titles had been removed from the 60-truckload delivery, Levy reportedly arranged to extort the money from him.
+LaMonte had agreed to purchase 4.7 million cutout records on the MCA label valued at $1.25 million from Salvatore Pisello and Gaetano Vastola in a 1984 deal, and when LaMonte subsequently refused to pay the full price, claiming that the best titles had been removed from the 60-truckload delivery, Levy reportedly arranged to extort the money from him.
 LaMonte was subsequently assaulted, sustaining a fractured eye socket.

 Levy's arrest in September 1986 at the Boston Ritz Carlton Hotel was televised nationally.
 Earlier that year, near the end of the investigation, Levy sold Roulette Records and his publishing rights (reported variously, for $22–55 million).

 During its investigation, the FBI suspected that Levy had used the Roulette Room as a front for Vincent Gigante, allegedly the boss of the Genovese crime family, and that Levy had had ties to organized crime for 20 years.
 Much of the trial evidence came from covertly recorded conversations taken from wiretaps and listening devices planted in the phones and business offices of Levy and Gaetano Vastola.
 Levy had a sign behind his desk that read, "O Lord!
 Give me a Bastard with talent" where the FBI had inserted a microphone inside the letter 'O' of Lord.
 Two holes were also drilled in the ceiling for cameras (The Hit Men, p.
 34).